Evening Extra

 Evening Extra is the BBC's drive time news and current affairs radio programme in Northern Ireland.
-It is broadcast live on BBC Radio Ulster, BBC Radio Foyle and BBC Sounds on weekday evenings, from 4pm to 6pm.
-It is presented by Richard Morgan, Tara Mills and Declan Harvey.
+It is broadcast live on BBC Radio Ulster, BBC Radio Foyle and BBC Sounds on weekday evenings, from 5pm to 6pm.
+It is presented by Richard Morgan.
 The programme provides a daily round-up of the day's main news and sports stories, as well as the latest breaking news.

 Programme origin

 Evening Extra was launched in 1996 as part of a wider station re-launch by Anna Carragher in light of the paramilitary ceasefires of 1994 and a need to alter the tone and range of the news output.
 The first presenter was Sean Rafferty.

 As part of wider schedule changes in September 2019 Evening Extra was extended to fill two hours in the schedule, having previously been broadcast from 5pm - 6.30pm for many years.
 Evening Extra is the most listened to drive time news programme in Northern Ireland.